waterbear-cloud/paco/docs/quickstart101.rst

 Clean-up and next steps
 -----------------------

-If you are finished, you can use the ``aim delete`` command to delete your environments and networks.
+If you are finished, you can use the ``paco delete`` command to delete your environments and networks.

 ..
 Attention:: If you want to continue with Quickstart 102, you will
     need to leave the ``dev`` environment you created up and running.
-    To save on AWS costs (the dev env costs about $1 per day to run), you can use the delete command to completely remove all your AWS resources, then save your aim project directory for later use and run ``aim provision NetEnv dev`` to recreate your envrionment.
+    To save on AWS costs (the dev env costs about $1 per day to run), you can use the delete command to completely remove all your AWS resources, then save your paco project directory for later use and run ``paco provision NetEnv dev`` to recreate your envrionment.
     However, it does take about 20 minutes to spin up a new environment.

-    If you have completely deleted aim or your Paco project, and left the AWS resources provisioned, then you can login to the AWS Console and go to the CloudFormation service.
+    If you have completely deleted paco or your Paco project, and left the AWS resources provisioned, then you can login to the AWS Console and go to the CloudFormation service.
 There you can manually delete all of the CloudFormation stacks to remove everything from your